Radiation from Global Topological Strings using Adaptive Mesh Refinement: Methodology and Massless Modes

-As $\varepsilon$ becomes larger, the true time periodicity $T$ differs from the spatial periodicity $L$ (with $T > L$).
-The oscillating string in Figure \ref{amplitudedecay} with $A_0=4 $ $(\varepsilon=0.68)$ illustrates this behaviour with an initial periodicity about 11\% longer than $L=32$ (at large $\lambda$), though this is lower than the expected 15\% due to long-range forces and radiative backreaction accelerating the string (and modifying $\varepsilon$).
+As $\varepsilon$ increases, the true time periodicity $T$ differs from the spatial periodicity $L$ (with $T = \alpha L > L$).
+The increase in periodicity is illustrated by the oscillating string in Figure \ref{amplitudedecay} with $A_0=4 $ $(\varepsilon=0.68)$, which shows an initial periodicity about 11\% longer than $L=32$ (at large $\lambda$), though this is lower than the expected 15\% due to long-range forces and radiative backreaction accelerating the string (and modifying $\varepsilon$).
 Relativistic effects become important as $\varepsilon \rightarrow 1$ ($A_0=8$) with $T \rightarrow \pi L/2$ and, in this limit, two points along the string approach a cusp ($v\rightarrow 1$) twice each period.
-Most quantitative tests will be undertaken at smaller $\varepsilon$ where we can neglect these corrections.
+In this paper, most quantitative tests will be undertaken at smaller $\varepsilon$ where we can neglect these corrections.

 Massless radiation calculations using the antisymmetric tensor formalism (\ref{duality}) have been undertaken for periodic solutions like (\ref{sineanalytic}), with the radiation power $P$ expressed as a sum over the $n$ harmonics $P_n$, generally yielding combinations of Bessel functions.
-A particularly interesting case is the periodic helix for which a full nonlinear analysis could be performed \cite{Sakellariadou:1991sd}, showing that only harmonics with $m+n$ \textit{even} could radiate, with large $n$ harmonics exponentially suppressed $P_n\propto e^{-\alpha n}$, where $\alpha$ was larger at small relative amplitude $\varepsilon$ \cite{Battye1993}.
-However, symmetry prevents the helix from radiating in the generic $n=2$ quadrupole mode (the lowest harmonic is $n=3$), so we focus here instead on analytic calculations for the sinusoidal solution (\ref{sineanalytic}).
+A particularly interesting case is the periodic helix for which a full nonlinear analysis can be performed \cite{Sakellariadou:1991sd}, showing that only harmonics with $m+n$ \textit{even} radiate, with large $n$ harmonics exponentially suppressed $P_n\propto e^{-\zeta n}$, where $\zeta$ is larger at small relative amplitude $\varepsilon$ \cite{Battye1993}.
+Symmetry prevents the helix from radiating in the generic $n=2$ quadrupole mode (the lowest harmonic is $n=3$).
+We focus here instead on analytic calculations for the sinusoidal solution (\ref{sineanalytic}).
 In this case, a linearized calculation of the leading-order radiation from the second harmonic yields a power per unit length of \cite{Battye1993}

-The same calculation was applied to more realistic configurations with a superposition of sinusoidal modes (even for a kink solution), and this also has the leading $P \propto \varepsilon^4$ dependence, summed over the contributing modes.
+The same calculation applied to more realistic configurations with a superposition of sinusoidal modes (even for a kink solution i.e. a solution with a discontinuous tangent vector) also has the leading $P \propto \varepsilon^4$ dependence, summed over the contributing modes.